stratonotes/StratoNotes/README.md

-# PunchPad2 🍷
+# StratoNotes 🍷

-**PunchPad2** is a note-taking Android application built with Java and Android Jetpack components.
+**StratoNotes** is a note-taking Android application built with Java and Android Jetpack components.
 It allows users to create, organize, and manage notes in a simple, folder-based interface.

 ---